With Jobs Numbers Like These, It's Hard To See Why The Economy Is Slowing

 Updated at 9:31 a.m.
 ET

-The economy is slowing down but it keeps creating jobs at a healthy pace.
+The economy is slowing down, but it keeps creating jobs at a healthy pace.
 Employers added 164,000 jobs last month, as the unemployment rate held steady at 3.7%, the Labor Department said Friday.
 The jobless rate remains at a nearly 50-year low.

 Analysts had expected about 165,000 jobs to be added in July and the unemployment rate to be 3.6%.

-Job gains for the two previous months were revised downwards by a total of 41,000.
-Over the last three months, monthly job growth has averaged about 140,000 — down from 233,000 in the final three months of 2018.
+Job gains for the two previous months were revised downward by a total of 41,000.
+Over the past three months, monthly job growth has averaged about 140,000 — down from 233,000 in the final three months of 2018.

 Loading...